rhnkoike/quarkus-api-testing/README.md

                 .then()
                 .statusCode(200);

-        //List all, cherry should be missing now: given()
+        //List all, cherry should be updated now: given()
                 .when().get("/fruits")
                 .then().log().body()